FunnelEnvy/fecli/README.md

 At the minimum, your file must define an array of `"files"` to host.
 For a minimal example, see `demo/sample/minimal.json`.
 Hosting this file with `fecli` will inject the contents of a single JavaScript file into the browser.

-You can define as many files as you want, with ".js", ".css" or ".html" extensions.
+You can define as many files as you want, with ".js" or ".css" extensions.
 They'll be added to the page in the order listed.

 Optionally, you can define an `"inject"` condition to ensure that your code only runs after a certain statement evaulates to `true`.
 TODO example